Discretionary Trust

 At Genesis Wills and Estate Planning, we can assist you in protecting your family home within a Discretionary Trust, in a way that benefits you and your loved ones, for generations to come.

-- The trustee has the flexibility to distribute income in a way that minimises tax liabilities, taking advantage of lower tax rates applicable to certain beneficiaries.
+- Tax Efficiency: Discretionary trusts offer opportunities for tax optimization.
+The trustee can distribute income to beneficiaries in a way that minimizes tax liabilities, taking advantage of lower tax rates and allowances.

 Setting up a trust can be a complex process, and it’s essential to seek the guidance of a specialist estate planner, to ensure it’s tailored to your specific needs.
 We make the process as hands-off for you as possible, and provide you with the advice that you need to protect what you love, for those you love.